Sebbenbear/resources/README.md

 [Hacker Rank](www.hackerrank.com) is really handy for brushing up on problems from a particular domain.

+[CodingBat](http://codingbat.com/java) is a nice resource I found by trawling through the [Google Techdev Guide](https://techdevguide.withgoogle.com/).
+It's not as pretty as some of the other sites, but there's a really good selection of problems and I'm enjoying going through it!

-[LeetCode](leetcode.com) is apparently one of the best practice interview sites.
+[LeetCode](leetcode.com) is apparently one of the best practice interview sites - I'm pretty invested boosting my imaginary points in HackerRank for the time being.

 [InterviewBit](https://www.interviewbit.com/) is a great site, but I don't really like the way everything is timed.